fennel-ai/client/docs/pages/api-reference/sources.md

 <pre snippet="api-reference/source#kinesis_source_latest"></pre>

 :::info
 Fennel creates a special role with name prefixed by `FennelDataAccessRole-` in your AWS account for role-based access.
-The `role_arn` specified should have a trust policy allowing this role to assume the kinesis role.
+The role with access to the kinesis stream should have a trust policy allowing this role to assume the kinesis role.
+See the section below for details
 :::